 Seed Library

-Wright Memorial Public Library is pleased to provide a free seed library to the community to grow fruits, vegetables, herbs, and native plants.
+Wright Memorial Public Library is pleased to provide free seeds to the community for herbs, fruits, vegetables, flowers, and native plants.

 TAKE

-• Share your journey!
-Post your photos and comments on our social media or tag us #wrightlibrary
+- Share your journey by posting photos and comments on our social media or tag us: #wrightlibrary

 GIVE

-• We are currently accepting packets of fruit, vegetable, herb, and native plant seeds.
+- We are currently accepting packets of clean seeds for herbs, fruits, vegetables, flowers, and native plants.

-• Become a Seed Steward by collecting and documenting seeds that can be returned to Wright Library for redistribution in the seed library.
+- Become a Seed Steward.
+Collect and document seeds that can be returned to Wright Library for redistribution in the seed library.

 Sponsors